ASHellos/A-COVID-19-Vaccination/README.md

     }
 }

+//event of close
 void Login::on_pushButton_loginQuit_clicked(){
     QMessageBox::StandardButton reply = QMessageBox::question(this,"Exit","Are you sure to quit the login page? ", QMessageBox::Yes| QMessageBox::No);
     if(reply == QMessageBox::Yes){
         QApplication::quit();
     }
 }
-void Login::TestDB(){
+  //test the db is connected or not and give u the status the test from the destination give in login.h void Login::TestDB(){
     if(!connOpen()){
         ui->Status->setText("Failed to open the database!");